Centerpin Fishing For Salmon: Guide Tips and Tricks

 The right leader setup will help you get the proper leader angles and a better presentation of your bait.

-The diagram above shows a 2 bait centerpin leader I use when centerpin fishing for salmon.
 However, you can easily remove one hook and stick to a single bait.
-In fact, laws in some areas only allow one bait.

 For the leader setup, I use two swivels, two different line diameters, spit shots, and a great hook ( or two) for my leader setup.

-I also use something called a “Shot Line” which is critical if you use thick mainlines or if you use colored mainlines.
+I also use something called a “Shot Line,” which is critical if you use thick mainlines, or if you use colored mainlines.
 A shot line is a section at the top of the leader.
 This section can be 16″ to 36″ depending on the size and depth of the river I fish.

-The shot line is basically a separate portion of the leader where all the weights go which you can see in the above diagram.
-If you set this up properly you will improve your success.
+The shot line is basically a separate portion of the leader where all the weights go, which you can see in the above diagram.
+If you set this up properly, you will improve your success.
 For my leader, I have a swivel at the top and bottom of the shot line.

 There is a lot that goes into my leader setup, but I have proven the effectiveness of this leader over the last 30 years of centerpin fishing for steelhead, salmon, and trout.